MERCERNYC/MERCERNYC/README.md

 _______________

->"Coding can create empowerment, equality and open up new opportunities for all.-AngelHack CEO Sabeen Ali
+>"Coding can create empowerment, equality and open up new opportunities for all".-AngelHack CEO Sabeen Ali

 _______________